drudru/KeyBox/README.md

 <img src="Images/Front.jpg" width="320" height="240" /> <img src="Images/Back.jpg" width="320" height="240" />

+## Important Disclaimers

-**IMPORTANT** This software is considered to be in Alpha state until there is confidence around the project.
+* This software is considered to be in Alpha state.
+* At this point, this is not a project for beginners.
+* There are no security guarantees.
+It will take time to build that confidence.

 If you have any questions about this project, open a github issue.

 ## Instructions